umarhassan-mitodl/11.s942-fall-2020/content/pages/instructor-insights.md

 {{< resource uuid="d700b883-f367-bdf4-0572-194b090f445b" >}}

 Students in 11.S942 might encounter this scene while on a psychogeographic wandering around the Kendall Square neighborhood in Cambridge, Massachusetts.
-(Image courtesy of [bogdantapu](https://flickr.com/photos/bogdantapu/42473485940/in/photolist-27HeHBJ-6eroj-bqmQqs-eN2V7E-owQn4-5AbtS4-bqmQrj-DTNTL6-6kTuH7-7TDtp4-5AfLpm-DEFbFE-4dtsLe-4vZeKA-DmwgVb-D2YKtd-e8vpf1-MYxPtT-6f66He-eFn3Z-7WnCN3-6kTumQ-DkiBvz-DmzTRo-2emCiGf-DGQtDg-NkCw5y-6kTmNd-owQ6N-54aFJy-rdAHq8-5AfLpE-6kPdVK-2emCih7-5AfLpY-rYoMkG-4YzVyY-DrFopL-CRinwp-DPdzZJ-6kPbWP-Mpk3aw-6kTkCy-6kPj2H-AQSr6g-6kPmB8-6kPkQB-6g3dkV-6kTr57-6kPjS6) on Flickr.
+(Image courtesy of {{% resource_link "418d6abb-eee3-4452-971d-80a5f5337269" "bogdantapu" %}} on Flickr.
 License CC BY-NC.)

 **OCW**: What is psychogeography, and what inspired you to create a course on the topic?